-Students: A common trait of all TAMUG students is a desire to work and study amid an ocean environment.
-Enrollment at TAMUG increased from 551 in 1987 to more than 2000 students in 2012.
-Students originate from 49 different states and the District of Columbia.
-Science and engineering majors number 75 percent of the student body; 43 percent are women; about 50 percent reported themselves to have been in the top 20 percent of their high school class.
-Fifty-seven percent plan to pursue a master’s or Ph.D. degree and about 65 percent receive some type of financial aid.
+A common trait of all TAMUG students is a desire to work and study amid an ocean environment.
+Our students originate from 42 different states and the District of Columbia.
+Science and engineering majors number 71 percent of the student body; 40 percent are women and about 59 percent receive some type of financial aid.

 Texas A&M University at Galveston houses the Texas A&M Maritime Academy, which is one of six maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.